 Positive family communication helps teens develop the values, security, and sense of worth that can lead to healthy decision making.
-Communication skills don't come naturally or easily to all of us, and talking about sex may be especially fraught.
-Program providers can help family members build their communication skills, and can also help parents and caregivers learn how to communicate positively, clearly, and accurately about sex.
+Communication skills don't come naturally or easily to all of us, and some subjects may be especially fraught.
+Program providers can help family members build their communication skills, and can also help parents and caregivers learn how to communicate positively, clearly, and accurately.

 Developed by the Search Institute, Keep Connected is a seven-session workshop series for parents and their middle school children.
 The program gives parents and youth an opportunity to learn keys to positive family relationships and to try new ways to stay connected even as kids grow up and become more independent.
 A planning guide (PDF) is available online for schools, organizations, and networks that work with families, teens, and pre-teens between the ages of 10 and 14.
 Training is required for program delivery.